ValveSoftware/Source-1-Games/README.md

 Please use this repository to report bugs and feature requests for Team Fortress 2, Count-Strike:Source and the Source 1 Engine.

-Reporting Issues
+Reporting Bugs
 ----------------

-If you encounter an issue while using Source 1 games, first search the [issue list](https://github.com/ValveSoftware/Source-1-Games/issues) to see if it has already been reported.
+If you encounter a bug while using Source 1 games, first search the [issue list](https://github.com/ValveSoftware/Source-1-Games/issues) to see if it has already been reported.
 Include closed issues in your search.

 If it has not been reported, create a new issue with at least the following information: